 More drastic, structural precautionary measures

-1. Store valuable goods and equipment in certified burglary-resistant storage spaces and safes.
-Looters often lack the knowledge or skills to break into such areas or safes.
+1. Store the most valuable goods and equipment in certified burglar-resistant storage spaces and safes.
+Looters usually lack the knowledge and experience to access these spaces/safes.

 2. Install metal security shutters or reinforced steel doors to delay access to the premises.

-5. In some cases, you can create a temporary barrier using barrels filled with water, which serve both as a difficult-to-move barrier and as an automatic fire extinguisher.
+5. In certain situations, a temporary barrier can be created using water-filled barrels.
+The barrels serve a dual purpose: difficult-to-move barrier and automatic fire suppression.

 6. Consider installing an automatic fire suppression system to minimize the damage caused by arson.